Symmetry-based computational search for novel binary and ternary 2D materials: Introduction

-No matter the selection rule, the next step consists in structural optimization of each proposed compound, invariantly using DFT as the workhorse method~\cite{hohenberg1964inhomogeneous, kohn1965self}.
+{In comparison to these rule-based selections, machine learning algorithms generally allow us to consider all combinations of the chemical elements due to their computational efficiency~\cite{icgcnn, Schmidt_2022, chen2022universal, goodall2021rapid}.
+In fact, recent progress has enabled us to speed up the scanning of crystal prototypes by a factor of up to $\sim$2000~\cite{Schmidt_2022} with respect to traditional DFT high-throughput studies.
+A second research direction are generative models that do not rely on existing prototypes.
+Here, generative adversarial networks~\cite{zhao2021high,long2021constrained}, variational auto encoders~\cite{NOH20191370,ren2022invertible} and, more recently, diffusion models~\cite{xie2021crystal,Lyngby2022-us} are the most successful approaches.
+While these generative models have made great progress over the last year and improved with respect to their bias towards stable structures, the stability of the structure still has to be evaluated with a secondary machine learning model.
+No matter the generation or selection algorithm, the next step consists in a local structural optimization of each compound, invariantly using DFT as the workhorse method}~\cite{hohenberg1964inhomogeneous, kohn1965self}.
 Analysis of thermodynamic stability can then be achieved by computing the formation energy or the distance to the convex hull.
-With this or similar approaches, databases have grown considerably and can now sometimes reach millions of crystal structures.
+In this way, databases have grown considerably and can now sometimes reach millions of crystal structures.

-While the success of using chemical combinatorics is recognized, it has been a substantial handicap for predicting new 2D materials.
-The number of known materials prototypes is small, which reduces the number of possibilities.
-Different research groups have considered different strategies to address this issue, often resorting to machine learning methods.
-This paper presents an entirely different approach, which is not based on motifs or chemical substitutions.
-Instead, we create all possible species combinations for binary (and ternary) systems for specific two-dimensional space groups.
+While the success of using chemical combinatorics is recognized {for 3D materials}, it has been a substantial handicap for predicting new 2D materials.
+The number of known 2D materials prototypes is unfortunately very small.
+Various research groups have considered different strategies to address this issue, often resorting to machine learning methods.
+This paper presents an entirely different approach which is not based on motifs or chemical substitutions.
+Instead, we create all possible combinations {of chemical elements} for binary (and ternary) systems for specific two-dimensional space groups.
 Therefore, based on symmetries and chemical criteria, we can arrive at a sizeable two-dimensional crystal structure database and a diverse set of structural prototypes.
 The crystal shapes show a variety of bondings and forms absent in existing databases.
-As our search is systematic and exhaustive, crystal structures contain a large number of different chemical formulae as well as almost all possible Wyckoff positions allowed by the space groups.
-Here we focus on two-dimensional materials but our approach is general such that it can also be applied to three-, one- or even zero-dimensional structures.
+As our search is {systematic}, crystal structures contain a large number of different chemical formulae as well as almost all possible Wyckoff positions allowed by the space groups.
+Here we focus on two-dimensional materials but our approach is general, and it can also be applied to three-, one- or even zero-dimensional structures.